callihiggins/IMA-FE/11_oct7_day11/README.md

 * Finish your midterm!

-The sumission is open on NYU classes.
+The sumission is open on Brightspace.
 Remember to submit a link to BOTH your Github Repo and your project's Github Pages page.

 As a reminder, your grade is determined by: